jarusll/the-logs/index.md

 There is just too much to learn about video editing.
 I will give this a day more.
 I am blurring things out right now.
 I am yet to add text banners.
 Commentary is out of the question.

 Editing is a bitch.
 I did an amateur of not doing things in incognito and I now have to blur things out.
-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+AAAAAAAAAAAA

 I have the videos lined up & blurred out whatever needed to be.
 I am going to take a break.
 I'll add the text banners now and it should be good to go.